Why You Shouldn’t Use Eggshells for Tomato Plants (and What to Do Instead)

 Contents

 Eggshells can be a good source of calcium and organic matter for tomatoes, but they are unlikely to yield a major improvement in soil calcium levels.
-You can add eggshells to your garden by drying, crushing, and incorporating them into the soil, or by composting them.
+Gardeners add eggshells to the garden by drying, crushing, and incorporating them into the soil, but the impact they have is usually minimal.
+Eggshells take a long time to break down, so adding crushed eggshells to the soil at the beginning of the season has little to no impact on immediate tomato plant growth.

 Some evidence suggests that calcium deficiency is linked to blossom end rot in tomatoes, while others find that a lack of calcium does not cause blossom end rot, and the issue is far more complex.
 Both studies have the same basic causes listed for why a plant cannot uptake calcium from the soil, so in both cases, they’re right!